martialblog/docker-limesurvey/README.md

 ## Upgrading to 7.0 from 6.x

-The LimeSurvey 7 Images will use PHP 8.3 as Base Images.
+The LimeSurvey 7 Images will use PHP 8.5 and Debian Trixie as Base Images.

+Note that, the php-imap extention has been removed from Debian Trixie and this container image.

 ## Upgrading to 6.0 from 5.x